-You’ve worked on your book around the clock and now it’s finally ready.
+You’ve worked on your book around the clock, and now it’s finally ready.
 The next step is to wrap it up in a beautiful package and show it to the world.

 If you think that book cover design is less important than content, you’re not right.
 Your great story deserves a professional cover that will attract the right target audience and boost your sales.

-Mistake #1 – Lack of intrigue
+Mistake #1 – Weak composition

 Mistake #2 – Bad font choice

 Typography is an essential element of the book cover design.
 It shows the character of your writing and can become your brandmark.